MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlqueryprocessplaceholdercompatibilitymode.md

 ## -returns

-This function returns the process's placeholder compatibily mode (PHCM_xxx), or a negative value on error (PCHM_ERROR_xxx).
+This function returns the process's placeholder compatibility mode (PHCM_xxx), or a negative value on error (PCHM_ERROR_xxx).
 Contains one of the following values:

 <table>
 <tr>